-We spoke with three people about living at The Grange.
+We spoke with three people about living at Elmlea.
 We observed staff interacting with people throughout the day, including supporting them with daily activities.
 We reviewed a range of records.
-This included four people's care records and staff training and supervision records.
+This included three people's care records and staff training and supervision records.
 We also reviewed records relating to the management and monitoring of the service.
-On 21 March 2019 we visited the provider's office to review recruitment procedures and records.
-We spoke with the registered manager, the deputy manager, the home's administrator and two support workers.
+Additionally, one inspector visited the provider's office to review recruitment procedures and records.
+We spoke with the registered manager, the deputy manager, an administrator for Holmleigh and three support workers.